 6. Teamwork- Puzzles, large and small, can help people of all ages with their teamwork skills.
 When putting together a puzzle, effective communication is needed in the division of tasks.

 7. Improved Memory- In order to find the piece that fits, your child is going to have to remember which pieces do not fit.
 This a great memory exercise!

 8. Attention Span– Putting together a puzzle can be pretty time consuming.
 And for kids, it is going to take a whole lot longer.
 This focus, just like the focus it takes to perform Practical Life tasks, is so great for improving a child’s attention span.

 Puzzles take practice.
 And practice takes patience.
 Unlike many other activities that children practice and improve in, most puzzles require a child to sit still and concentrate.
 This helps to build attention span and teach patience.

 9. Goal Setting– Piecing together a puzzle is more than just setting the goal to have a completed puzzle.
 Incremental goals are set along the way.
 Be it sorting, piecing the edges together, or finishing any single component of the puzzle, goal setting is a major part of doing puzzles.

 10. Price- Yep…puzzles are cheap.
 I mean, you can spend as much as you want on a puzzle, but the truth is you can get decent puzzles rather inexpensively.
 Thrift stores, yard sales, dollar stores, and department stores are all places you can find inexpensive, quality puzzles.

-So, now that you’re familiar with the benefits of puzzles, all you need to do is sit with your child a put together a puzzle, have a puzzle out that your child is capable of putting together, and/or let your child see you putting one together!
+So, now that you’re familiar with how amazing puzzles are, all you need to do is sit with your child and put one together, have a one out that your child is capable of putting together, and/or let your child see you putting one together!